coder/coder/docs/templates/parameters.md

 }
 ```

-From there, a template can refer to parameters at build time:
+From there, a template can refer to a parameter's value:

 ```hcl
 provider "docker" {